awslabs/homomorphic-implementors-toolkit/README.md

 ### Prerequisites

 #### Tools
 HIT requires CMake 3.12 or later and either GCC-9 or Clang-10.
-We recommend using Clang, as SEAL is optimized for Clang.
 We recommend the `ninja` build system.

 #### Libraries
+HIT with Lattigo requires [Boost](https://github.com/boostorg/boost)'s thread library (Ubuntu: libboost-thread-dev) to be installed on your system.

 We recommend installing the [Google Protocol Buffers library](https://github.com/protocolbuffers/protobuf) and `protoc` compiler (Ubuntu: libprotobuf-dev and protobuf-compiler) and [Boost](https://github.com/boostorg/boost)'s math library (Ubuntu: libboost-math-dev).
 If these dependencies are not found on the system, HIT's build system will download and build its own versions, which takes additional time.

 #### Ubuntu 18.04